-There are almost 135,000 registered teachers working across 2,500 education services throughout Victoria.
+There are more than 141,000 registered teachers working across 6,300 schools, early childhood services and other education settings throughout Victoria.

 Registered teachers are required to complete qualifications that meet national standards and undertake rigorous suitability assessments in order to obtain registration.
 The VIT ensures that regular professional learning and suitability assessment continues throughout a teacher’s career.